 Song birds, perching & bird feeder types.
-18th & 19th Century antique lithographs & antique engravings of woodpeckers by Martinet, John Gould & John Audubon.
+18th & 19th Century antique lithographs & antique engravings of woodpeckers by Martinet, John Gould.
 Here are common types of perching birds you may find at a feeder including robins, finches.
 And though not quite right: crows & ravens.

 John Gould Antique Lithographs of Perching Birds & Bird Feeder Types